-Connections must be stopped before they can be removed.
+Connections must be stopped before you can remove a connection.
 Complete the following steps to stop the connection.

 If connections are stopped when data is being received from the host, the data stream will stop and an error will occur at the host.